Yourthy/CryptoCurrency/README.md

 # CryptoCurrency (made with React)

-Chris' CryptoCurrency is a simple, single-page crypto currency application that gives real time price, volume, percentage and market cap information about the specific Crypto.
+CryptoCurrency is a simple, single-page crypto currency application that gives real time price, volume, percentage and market cap information about the specific Crypto.

 This application was built using React, HTML5/CSS, Axios, and used the coingecko API.